 - Install Identity Finder.
 Faculty/staff can find it on Software Catalog (brown.edu/go/software).
-For students and home users, software is available from the Identity Finder website which includes the free application, Password Sweeper.
+For students and home users, Data Discover can be downloaded from the Identity Finder website.

 - Activate the software.
 Create a password to secure your reports.

 - Define your search: what drive(s), types of files, kinds of PII.
 ISG recommends configuring your search for your own hard drive and to detect credit card and social security numbers (highest risk and fewest false positives).

 - Protect any PII found by destroying or securing it (options include Shred, Scrub, Secure and Quarantine).

 - Schedule regular runs.
 How often depends on what kinds of PII you routinely deal with (once a week if so, quarterly at a minimum.

 - Questions about using the software?
 Check out the Windows and Macs online manuals.

 - What is the objective of making Identity Finder available here at Brown?

 - Who can use it?

 - What operating systems does Identity Finder run on?